Variational optimization algorithms for uniform matrix product states: acknowledgments

-We believe that the ideas presented in this paper should be relevant for other classes of tensor-network states as well.
-Specifically in the case of projected entangled pair states (PEPS), designed to capture ground states on two-dimensional quantum lattices, the further development of efficient variational algorithms -- as an alternative to ITEBD inspired approaches -- is still much desired.\cite{PEPS_var_Corboz,PEPS_var_LV} In particular, it motivates the search for (approximate) canonical forms for PEPS, which would enable a translation of the VUMPS algorithm to the two-dimensional setting. \acknowledgments The authors acknowledge inspiring and insightful discussions with M. Ganahl, M. Mari\"en and I.P.
+The authors acknowledge inspiring and insightful discussions with M. Ganahl, M. Mari\"en and I.P.
 McCulloch.
-We thank Boye Buyens for providing templates for drawing tensor network diagrams.
+We thank B. Buyens for providing templates for drawing tensor network diagrams.
+We also thank J. Osorio Iregui for providing IDMRG data for infinite cylinder simulations.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 647905).
 The authors gratefully acknowledge support from the Austrian Science Fund (FWF): F4104 SFB ViCoM and F4014 SFB FoQuS (V.Z.-S. and F.V.), and GRW 1-N36 (M.F.).
-J.H. and L.V. are supported by the Research Foundation Flanders (FWO).
+J.H. and L.V. are supporte d by the Research Foundation Flanders (FWO).